Gladon4/RPG-Music-Tool/README.md

 ## Install
 Download the executable for your system from the Release section.
+(Windows executables are only put up with "major" updates.)

 ## How to set up songs and themes:
 ### 1.